 If you’re looking for other enhancements, there are a plethora of collections on Thingiverse.
 You can browse through those here.
 When it comes to Anet A8 mods, the possibilities are endless, from a steel frame to a belt tensioning mod.

-Parting words: If you’re looking for a cheap DIY 3D printer to build and actually enjoy using: the Anet A8 could be the one for you.
+These are our parting words in our Anet A8 review.
+Ready?
+If you’re looking for a cheap DIY 3D printer to build and actually enjoy using, the Anet A8 could be the one for you.